Early-stage software — the API is unstable and will change. Follow along on GitHub.

 Durable timers

 ctx.timer("key", duration) suspends until a deadline.
 The workflow drops from memory.
 A background task handles expiry.
-No cron.
-No external scheduler.
+No cron, no external scheduler.

 Built on tracing

 Every step, retry, suspend, and resume is a tracing span with structured fields.
 Bring your own subscriber.
-No proprietary observability layer.

-async fn greeting_workflow(ctx: Context)
+async fn research_agent(ctx: Context)

 -> Result<(), EngineError>